History of Újpest FC: 1970s

 The 'landmark' of the team – as always for Újpest – was goal scoring.
-The famous Fazekas – Göröcs – Bene – Dunai II – Zámbó attacking formation, invented and led by manager Lajos Baróti, scored dozens of goals, attracted thousands of football fans both in Hungary and outside the country.
-Bene became 5 times top scorer of Hungary, Dunai II and Fazekas won the Silver boot award for scoring the second most goals in the continent.
+The Fazekas – Göröcs – Bene – Dunai II – Zámbó attacking formation, invented and led by manager Lajos Baróti, scored dozens of goals, attracted thousands of football fans both in Hungary and outside the country.
+Bene became the top scorer of Hungary 5 times, and Dunai II and Fazekas won the Silver boot award for scoring the second most goals in the continent.

 After Göröcs, Bene and Dunai left the team, András Törőcsik and László Fekete joined Újpest to reach two more league titles in 1978 and 1979 with former player Pál Várhidi as the head coach.
 Törőcsik was considered a "magician" by the fans of the club, making unbelievable dribbles, scoring amazing goals and getting unexpected assists to teammates, while Fekete also won the European Silver boot.

 Újpest won the 1970 season of the Hungarian Cup by beating Komlói Bányász SK 3–2 in the final.

 Újpest won the 1970 season of the Hungarian League.
 As a consequence, Újpest were eligible for entering the European Cup 1970-71 season.
 In the first round, Újpest beat Crvena Zvezda 2–0 at the Megyeri úti Stadium on 16 September 1970.
 On 30 September 1970, Crvena Zvezda beat Újpest 4–0 at the Crvena Zvezda Stadium, Belgrade, Yugoslavia.

 Újpest won the 1970–71 season of the Hungarian League.
 Therefore, Újpest entered the European Cup 1971-72 season.
 On 15 September 1971, Újpest beat Malmö FF 4–0 at the Megyeri úti Stadium.
 On 29 September 1971, Újpest lost to Malmö FF 1–0 at the Malmö Stadion, Malmö, Sweden.
 In the second round, Újpest faced with the La Liga 1970-71 champion, Valencia CF. On 20 October 1971, Újpest beat Valencia CF at the Estadi de Mestalla, Valencia, Spain.
 On 3 November 1971, Újpest beat Valencia CF 2–1 at the Megyeri úti Stadium.
 In the knockout phase, Újpest lost 1–0 to the 1970–71 Scottish Division One-winner Celtic F.C. at the Megyeri úti Stadium on 8 March 1972.
 On 22 March 1971, Újpest drew with Celtic F.C.
 (1–1) at the Celtic Park, Glasgow, Scotland, which resulted the farewell of Újpest.